PoojaYadav72/bookmyshow_1/README.md

-# Hi, I'm Somil vaishya! 👋
+# Hi, I'm Pooja yadav! 👋

 I am Full stack Intern at Almabetter and this is my second project, on Book My Show